-[...] the person must possess an understanding of the responsibilities of such an office.
-There must be an appreciation of the significance of the role a prosecuting authority plays in a constitutional democracy, the moral authority that the prosecuting authority must enjoy and the public confidence that must repose in the decisions of such an authority.
+... the person must possess an understanding of the responsibilities of such an office.
+There must be an appreciation of the significance of the role a prosecuting authority plays in a constitutional democracy, the moral authority that the prosecuting authority must enjoy and the public confidence that must repose in the decisions of such an authority.11

-Echoing the sentiments above, in the Supreme Court of Appeal case challenging the appointment of Adv.
-Simelane to the position of NDPP, Justice JA Navsa emphasised the importance of understanding the fit and proper requirement, as well as the need for persons who lead the NPA to be of utmost integrity and willing to act without fear, favour or prejudice, in relation to the 'awesome' powers of the NDPP and their centrality to the preservation of the rule of law.
-These powers include deciding whether or not to prosecute someone, defining prosecution policy and, intervening in a prosecution when policy directives are not complied with.
-In other words, a person who is fit and proper to be the NDPP will be able to 'live out in practice the requirements of prosecutorial independence'.
-The service of the NDPP will be able to 'live out in practice the requirements of prosecutorial independence'.
+Echoing the sentiments above, in a Supreme Court of Appeal case challenging the appointment of Adv.
+Simelane to the position of NDPP, Justice JA Navsa emphasised the importance of understanding the fit and proper requirement, as well as the need for persons who lead the NPA to be of utmost integrity and willing to act without fear, favour or prejudice, in relation to the 'awesome' powers of the NDPP and their centrality to the preservation of the rule of law.12 These powers include deciding whether or not to prosecute someone, defining prosecution policy and, intervening in a prosecution when policy directives are not complied with.
+In other words, a person who is fit and proper to be the NDPP will be able to 'live out in practice the requirements of prosecutorial independence'.13

-1.1.1 What does s9(1)(b) require of the President in the appointment process?
+1.1.1 What does s 9(1)(b) require of the President in the appointment process?

 In addition to providing guidance on the interpretation of existing requirements, South African courts have also assisted in setting out what the process of applying such requirements should entail.
-In this regard, courts have established that, as much as the President exercises a public power, such power must be exercised rationally - not only must the decision be rationally related to the purpose for which the power was given, but the process of reaching it must also be so.
-In the case of DA vs the President of RSA and Others [2011] ZASCA 241, it was noted that the President must, at the very least, consider whether the person he or she has in mind for appointment as the NDPP has the qualities described in s9(1)(b).
-It was suggested that such a decision-making process would at least require the following:
+In this regard, courts have established that, as much as the President exercises a public power, such power must be exercised rationally-not only must the decision be rationally related to the purpose for which the power was given, but the process of reaching it must also be so.
+In the case of DA vs the President of RSA and Others [2011] ZASCA 241, it was noted that the President must, at the very least, consider whether the person he or she has in mind for appointment as the NDPP has the qualities described in s 9(1)(b).
+It was suggested that such a decision- making process would at least require the following:

-- a. obtaining sufficient and reliable information about the candidate's past work experience and performance; - b. obtaining sufficient and reliable information about the candidate's integrity and independence; and - c. in cases where the candidate is the subject of allegations calling his fitness to hold office into question, a satisfactory process to determine the veracity of the allegations in a reliable and credible fashion.
+- (a) obtaining sufficient and reliable information about the candidate's past work experience and performance; - (b) obtaining sufficient ad reliable information about the candidate's integrity and independence; and